-The directors and administration at South Texas College of Law Houston care greatly about the safety and well-being of our students, faculty, staff, alumni and visitors to the College.
-It is the responsibility of all persons in the College community to make crime prevention and awareness a priority.
-The information in this report is provided to you as part of this commitment and is in compliance with the Clery Act.
+The directors and administration at South Texas College of Law Houston care greatly about the safety and well-being of our students, faculty, staff, alumni, and visitors.
+It is the responsibility of all persons in the law school community to make crime prevention and awareness a priority.
+The information in this report is provided to you as part of this commitment and complies with the Clery Act.
 Let's work together to ensure a safe and secure environment at South Texas College of Law Houston.